Upcoming Events and News

 We seek to live this story as disciples of Jesus Christ in the world and to tell it, both in sharing the good news and by the way in which our lives speak about Him.

-As he travelled around our diocese in his first months, Bishop Michael identified four areas that might help us focus our activity in the future:
+Bishop Michael has identified four areas that might help us focus our activity as we live out our vision:

 • Valuing and cherishing the people and resources we already have